KomodoPlatform/komodo-defi-framework/README.md

 ## Help and troubleshooting

-If you have any question/want to report a bug/suggest an improvement feel free to [open an issue](https://github.com/KomodoPlatform/komodo-defi-framework/issues/new/choose) or join the  [Komodo Platform Discord](https://discord.gg/PGxVm2y) `dev-marketmaker` channel.
+If you have any question/want to report a bug/suggest an improvement feel free to [open an issue](https://github.com/KomodoPlatform/komodo-defi-framework/issues/new/choose) or join the  [Komodo Platform Discord](https://discord.gg/PGxVm2y) `dev-general` channel.